peteryxu/aqd-cli-workshop/workshop/01b-advanced-setup-topics.md

 * **q settings app.disableAutoupdates true** - this will disable the auto update for Amazon Q CLI
 * **q settings chat.enableThinking true** - this will enable Thinking mode in Amazon Q CLI, which might provide you better results under some use cases
 * **q settings chat.greeting.enabled false** - disables the Amazon Q ascii banner
+* **q settings chat.enableHistoryHints true** - enables inline prompt hints to be enabled, as these are disabled by default.
+When using chat, inline hints appear when beginning to type a prompt.
+First if / is typed, gives relevant command hints, otherwise looks through prompt history and display text in grey "ghost text" as a hint which can be accepted by pressing the right arrow key.

 You can also open up the settings file using the command **"q settings open"** which will open up the settings file in your default editor.
 For example, on my MacOS, these settings are written to the local **"~/Library/Application Support/amazon-q"** directory as "settings.json" - this is what mine looks like: